shchauh/docs-1/getting-started/environment-setup.md

 # Environment Setup

-Dapr can be run in either Standalone or Kubernetes modes.
-Running Dapr runtime in Standalone mode enables you to develop Dapr applications in your local development environment and then deploy and run them in other Dapr supported environments.
-For example, you can develop Dapr applications in Standalone mode and then deploy them to any Kubernetes cluster.
+Dapr can run in either standalone or kubernetes mode.
+Running Dapr in standalone mode enables you to develop Dapr applications in your local development environment and then deploy them in other Dapr supported environments.
+For example you can develop Dapr applications in standalone mode and then deploy them to any Kubernetes cluster.

 ## Contents